jpaggi/recursive/README.txt

  - Plot motif score versus number of reads
  - Potentially plan some sort of cutoff?
- - figure out why chrX:21082827-21152072 aligns improperly
+ - figure out why chrX:21082827-21152072 aligns improperly ... seems to be an indel close to the sites?
+Or a micro exon???
  - seems that there can sometimes be slight mapping issues ... get around by looking a few bases on each side for motif?